formerly Leading Contemplative Groups

 There is also the option of auditing this unit, at a reduced cost.

 Fees for auditing will be confirmed in late 2022.
-These fees are payable in full to Whitley College at the time of enrolling as an auditing student.
+These fees are payable in full to Whitley College at the time of registering as an audit participant.

 Participants who audit the unit are encouraged to complete the written tasks to gain full benefit.